savethekiddes/RapydML-ng/README.md

 		</body>
 	</html>

-We can rewrite the above using RapydML-ng as follows:
+We can rewrite the above using RapydML as follows:

 	html:
 		head: